Counting Crows: 2014–2019: Somewhere Under Wonderland, podcast and wine

+2020s

-2021-present: Butter Miracle, cooking and more
+2020–present: Butter Miracle, cooking and more

-Duritz revealed in late 2019 that he had begun writing new music that past August.
-In early February 2020, he described the band's next project as suites of music that may be released on various EPs.
+In early February 2020, Duritz described the band's next project as suites of music that may be released on various EPs.
 The band began studio sessions in late February and early March on four songs that complete the first suite: "The Tall Grass", "Elevator Boots", "The Angel of 14th Street", and "Bobby and the Rat Kings".
-Mott the Hoople, Thin Lizzy, and Seán Barna's album, CISSY, were cited as influences on original demos of the songs as Duritz was writing, though the final recordings will likely not sound similar.
+Mott the Hoople, Thin Lizzy, and Seán Barna's album CISSY were cited as influences on demos of the songs.

-During the COVID-19 pandemic, without touring, without being able to work on music in the studio, and taking a hiatus from his podcast, Duritz began hosting cooking videos through his Instagram stories.
+During the COVID-19 pandemic, without touring and being unable to work on music in the studio, as well as taking a hiatus from his podcast, Duritz began hosting cooking videos through his Instagram stories.
 Speaking with chef Tyler Florence, Duritz said the type of research he would do regarding music for the podcast he turned into exploring more about food and cooking to share with others.
 Duritz and Campion would return to producing the Underwater Sunshine Podcast in May 2021.

-"Elevator Boots" was released as the first single for the four-track EP in April 2021, described by Rolling Stone as "a melodic, wistful ode to life on tour, with a sound that somehow manages to bridge the gap between the Band and Mott the Hoople."
-The EP, titled Butter Miracle, Suite One, will be released on May 21, 2021.
-Duritz tells Rolling Stone that a second EP, Butter Miracle, Suite Two, will be released and together form a full album.
-He is currently writing songs for the second EP, and the band has tentatively plans to resume touring in the Fall of 2021.
+"Elevator Boots" was released as the first single for the four-track EP in April 2021, described by Rolling Stone as "a melodic, wistful ode to life on tour, with a sound that somehow manages to bridge the gap between The Band and Mott the Hoople."
+The EP, titled Butter Miracle, Suite One, was released on May 21, 2021.

+At the time, Duritz told Rolling Stone that a second EP, Butter Miracle, Suite Two, would be released and together with the first form a full album.
+He was writing songs for the second EP, and the band planned to resume touring in the fall of 2021.
+In February 2022, Duritz appeared as a guest vocalist on two tracks on Gang of Youths' third studio album Angel in Realtime.
+Later that year, he confirmed that he had completed writing for Suite Two, but that he believed that the initial songwriting was not strong enough.
+He decided to rewrite the songs and add an additional composition, and that recording for the follow-up could only happen once the band was done with touring.

-During the 2022 Butter Miracle Tour, the band performed live in Israel for the first time, playing in an amphitheater in the city of Ra’anana.
+During the 2022 Butter Miracle Tour, Counting Crows performed live in Israel for the first time, playing in an amphitheater in the city of Ra'anana.
+In April 2023, the band returned to Australia and New Zealand for a series of headlining shows, with English musician Frank Turner supporting them.
+The following year, the Oneness Tour saw them travel with Santana.

+On February 21, 2025, the band put out a new single, "Spaceman in Tulsa", to announce the release date for the upcoming album Butter Miracle, The Complete Sweets!.
+Forgoing a second EP, the new album, with the four songs from the Suite One EP plus five additional songs, was released on May 9, 2025.